stogle/WordBrain/README.md

 ## Usage
     Usage: WordBrain word_list line1 [line2 ...] length1 [length2 ...]
       word_list: The path to a file containing a list of valid words (one per line). line1, line2, etc.: The lines of the WordBrain grid.
-The grid must be square.
+The grid must be rectangular.
 Use '.' for blanks. length1, length2, etc.: The lengths of the words in the solution.
 They must sum to the number of letters in the grid.

 ## Examples